-Being incredibly gracious, Louie greeted the crowd and began signing autographs.
-Many had pictures taken with him.
+Being incredibly gracious, Louie greeted the crowd and signed autographs.
+Many fans had pictures taken with him.

 The girl right ahead of me leaned over the gate while the guy beside me snapped a photo.
-Louie looked at me and I asked, “Would you mind if we had our picture taken together too?”
+Louie looked right at me.
+I asked, “Would you mind if we had our picture taken together too?”

-He said, “Not at all!”
-So I leaned in and said, “This is going to be in my bloooooooogg,” just as the photo was taken.
+As I leaned in, I said, “This is going to be in my bloooooooogg,” just as the photo was taken.